-High-risk RA patients include those with complicating conditions, such as asthma, diabetes, chronic obstructive pulmonary disease, coronary artery disease, congestive heart failure, and pneumonia
+High-risk RA patients include those with complicating conditions, such as asthma, diabetes, chronic obstructive pulmonary disease, and pneumonia

 In a large clinical trial, the well-established safety profile of Kineret was demonstrated in patients with RA with complicating conditions, many of whom were receiving concurrent RA medications (excluding anti-TNFs)3